-An exercise treadmill test, also known as a stress test, is used to determine how your child’s heart responds to physical exercise.
+An exercise treadmill test, also known as a stress test, is used to determine how the heart responds to physical exercise.

 What is an exercise treadmill test?

-An exercise treadmill test is performed to evaluate your child’s risk of having heart disease or a heart rate or rhythm problem.
-This test is performed on an exercise treadmill or bicycle and usually only involves children seven years of age and older.
-An exercise treadmill or bicycle can help your doctor determine how much stress your child’s heart can manage before an abnormal rhythm begins or blood flow to the heart muscle declines.
+An exercise treadmill test is performed to evaluate the risk of having heart disease or a heart rate or rhythm problem.
+This test is performed on an exercise treadmill or bicycle and usually only involves individuals seven years of age and older.
+An exercise treadmill or bicycle can help your doctor determine how much stress the heart can manage before an abnormal rhythm begins or blood flow to the heart muscle declines.
 Patients will walk or bike while connected to an electrocardiogram (ECG or EKG) machine via electrodes (small plastic stickers placed on the body).
 Patients may also be asked to wear a mask over their mouth and a small clamp on their nose to help monitor their oxygen consumption.